 Lastly, [@Aquino2018] present an alternative procedure for analyzing 210Pb, which is called Plum.
 This model is the first Bayesian method for dating 210Pb sediments and is receiving growing interest from the palaeoecological community.

 Plum assumes that there exists an (unknown) age-depth function tx that relates depth x with calendar age tx.
-Conditional on tx, the following model is assumed for the measured 210Pb (yi) between depths xi-δ to xi
+Conditional on tx, the following model is assumed for the measured 210Pb (yi) between depths xi-δ to xi:

 yi∣PiS,Φi,t∼NPiSρi+Φiλe-λtxi-δ-e-λtxi,σiρi2.

 Here the supported 210Pb (PiS) and influx of excess 210Pb (Φi) in sample i are considered as unknowns.
-The age-depth model tx is assumed to follow a flexible semiparametric piece-wise linear model, which is constrained by prior information on sediment accumulation rates using a Gamma autoregressive model [@Blaauw2011].
+The age-depth model tx is assumed to follow a flexible semiparametric piece-wise linear model, which is constrained by prior information on sediment accumulation rates and their variability using a Gamma autoregressive model [@Blaauw2011].
 The relationship between the measured data yi (the measured 210Pb) and the unknowns, i.e., the supported 210Pb, excess 210Pb, and the actual chronology, is explicitly modeled.
 This approach results in a likelihood, which is used to obtain a posterior distribution of tx and the other parameters through Bayesian inference using MCMC.
 The resulting posterior distribution provides date estimates at each depth of the core.
 More technical details regarding Plum may be found in [@Aquino2018].

 This treatment of the data allows for a formal statistical inference on a well-defined model.
-This differs from the CRS model, which is not a likelihood based approach.
+This differs from the CRS model, which is not a likelihood-based approach.
 The CRS model employs the radioactive exponential decay equation to generate an age-depth function, leading to a more limited age-depth model that solely considers the excess 210Pb, having already subtracted the estimated supported 210Pb.
 In the notation used in this work, this corresponds to assuming that PiS is a known quantity.

 Plum has shown to provide accurate results with a realistic precision using different case scenarios [@Aquino2018; @Aquino2020] - both in simulations as well as for real cores.